dynatrace-oss/barista/src/lib/formatters/README.md

 ## Pipes

-We provide various different pipes for formatting input within your templates.
+We provide various different pipes for formatting values within your templates.
 Every pipe has a single responsibility and they can be chained together to achieve combined formats.

 ### Count